 The time zone is very important.
 In Western Europe, the time zone is UT+1h (except for UK and Portugal that are at UT).
+Do not take into account the Daylight Saving Time.

 If you do not know the coordinates, you may find them from Google Maps or Google Earth and copy-paste them directly in Shadows.